9 Things That Make Your Home Less Sophisticated

 Unflattering light not only casts a harsh sheen on you and your guests but can also make your home décor look less than stellar.
 Switch out harsh bulbs with softer, warmer light to cast a flattering glow and make your space feel invitingly abundant.
 It's all about that healthy glow.

 We're big proponents of curating your personal art collection at home.
 If you're going to splurge on all the right moves in the gallery wall department, choosing the right frame to accompany your acquisition is key.
-Go in for glare-proof glass and custom mattes.
+Go in for glare-proof glass and custom mattes like the frames above.
 Everything is in the execution, especially when it comes to adorning the primary focal points of a space.

 Too much "stuff" can make your space feel cluttered and cheapen the overall look of your home.
 Take some time—say 10 minutes a day—to straighten up the areas that get the most crowded.
 Coffee tables, kitchen counters, entry consoles, and office desks are the best places to start.

 Very rarely are the floral shop vases that come with mail-order arrangements attractive in their own right.
-If you find your only option for housing fresh flowers is the red frosted glass vase that your Valentine's Day roses came in, hit up your local crafts or hobby store for affordable, clear glass vessels in classic shapes.
+If you find your only option for housing fresh flowers is the frosted-glass vase that your Valentine's Day roses came in, hit up your local crafts or hobby store for affordable clear glass vessels in classic shapes.

 Particularly in rentals, it can be difficult to avoid vertical blinds.
 While they are functional, there are more appealing ways to block incoming light and offer privacy.
 Since removal can be cumbersome and costly, if your home's architecture allows, install a large box valance over your blinds' valance or hang a rounded curtain rod from the ceiling.
 Push the blinds to the side and hang drapery panels over them.
 The curtains will offer necessary privacy when pulled over the window and are infinitely more attractive than your existing blinds.

 If you've scored a sleek, simple, and inexpensive lamp, see about replacing the stock paper shade that it came with with a fabric option.
-Many times large retailers offer various shade options for slightly more money than the shade the lamp usually comes with.
+Large retailers often offer various shade options for slightly more money than the shade the lamp usually comes with.
 This simple swap will make a world of difference.